-Employee Name: Age: Time employee began work: Weather Conditions:
+Employee Name: Age: Time employee Weather Conditions:

-Employee Title/Position: Sex: began work.
+Employee Title/Position: Sex: began work:

-□ Female Date of Report:
+Employee Hale, Fostaon. □ Female Date of Report:

 Department: □ Male Date of Incident:

 Office Location: - I ridic

-omee Eccation Time of Incident: Time Report Completed:
+Companies Time of Incident: Time Report Completed:

 Supervisor:

 Employee Address: Location of Incident:

 Street: Address:

 City/Town: City/Town:

 Zip Code: State:

 Phone Number:

-Type of Incident:
+Type of Incident: □ Near Miss or □ Injury occurred d iring routing work

-□ Motor Vehicle Accident or □ Near Miss or Injury occurred du ring routine work
+Hiotor Vehicle Accident ineal Miss of injury occurred d aring routine work

+Canada and Danada Nahida First Aid a section and sec -:t-2.V / N-

 □ Company or □ Personal Vehicle?
-First-Aid performed on- site?
-Yes / No

-. , Other Medical Attention
+First-Aid performed on Other Medical Attentio

-Time lost from work?
-Yes / No Num ber of Hours: or Number of Days:
+· ber of Hours: or Number of Days:

-If injuries occurred, list names and describe r of injured:
+If injuries occurred, list names and describe nature, degree, and body part injured: Numb er of injured:

 1.

 2.

 3.

 4.

 Complete Section 3.0

 WITNESS STATEMENT:

-WHAT HAPPENED AND WHAT WAS THE EMI OCCURRED?
-PLOYEE DOING BEFORE T THE INCIDENT
+WHAT HAPPENED AND WHAT WAS THE EMPLOCCURRED?
+PLOYEE DOING BEFORE THE INCIDENT

-OCCURRED?
-De scribe what took place?
+OCCORRED!
+D escribe what took place?

-·

-WHAT WAS THE EMPLOYEE DOING WHEN T THE INCIDENT OCCURRE o was at fault for vehicle
+14/1 no was at fault for vehicle

-WHAT WAS THE EMPLOTEE DOING WHEN T HE INCIDENT OCCURRED); accidents, citation?
+WHAT WAS THE EMPLOYEE DOING WHEN T THE INCIDENT OCCURRE accidents, citation?

-Was p ower equipment involved,
+\Mac power equipment involved,

-WALLAT WAS THE EMPLOYEE DOING AFTER 3 FUE INCIDENT OCCURRE 22 if so, describe?
+Was if so, describe?

-WHAT WAS THE EMPLOYEE DOING AFTER T THE INCIDENT OCCURRED J:
+WHAT WAS THE EMPLOYEE DOING AFTER THE INCIDENT OCCURRE D?

-WHAT WAS THE NATURE OF THE INJURY OR ILLNESS? affecte Exam us the body part that was ed and how it was affected - be specific ples: strained lower back; nemical burn on hand WHAT WAS THE ROOT CAUSE OF THE INCIDE NT?
+WHAT WAS THE NATURE OF THE INJURY OR : ILLNESS? affecte Exam us the body part that was ed and how it was affected - be specific ples: strained lower back; nemical burn on hand WHAT WAS THE ROOT CAUSE OF THE INCIDE NT?
 List other individual involved in Section 3.
 Job Wł I the facts by studying the and situation involved.
-Question by use of HY - WHAT - WHERE - WHEN - WHO - HOW COULD INCIDENT HAVE BEEN AVOIDED? noise fatigue there other factors (e.g., , ventilation, illumination, e, age, medical conditions) ontributed to the accident?
+Question by use of HY - WHAT - WHERE - WHEN - WHO - HOW COULD INCIDENT HAVE BEEN AVOIDED?
+HOW? noise fatigue there other factors (e.g., , ventilation, illumination, e, age, medical conditions) ontributed to the accident?
 WAS TRAINING FOR THE WORK ACTIVITY PRO OVIDED: WARNING SIGNS OR TYPE: LABELS S POSTED: DATES: WHAT SHOULD BE DONE?
-HOW CAN INCIDE NT BE AVOIDED IN THE FUTURE?
-EQUIP NEEDE AVAILA WHAT HAVE YOU DONE THUS FAR? depend or recommend action, ding upon your authority. up - was action effective?
+HOW CAN INCIDE EQUIP NEEDE AVAILA WHAT HAVE YOU DONE THUS FAR? depend or recommend action, ding upon your authority. up - was action effective?
 HOW WILL THIS IMPROVE OPERATIONS?
 Eli OBJECTIVE minate job hindrances Completed by: Reviewed by: Date